for Sunnyvale Mayor - 2020

 The artist's conception of what would be a new city hall looks very nice (don't they all?) but there a lot of questions that need answering.

-Amidst unparalleled economic uncertainty, we need to wait for clarity about city finances before going into debt for $150 Million.
+Amidst unparalleled economic uncertainty, we need to wait for clarity about city finances before going into debt for $150 Million with an additional $93 Million in interest.

 Why tear down the current city hall?
 It could be a gallery for local artists, meeting rooms for clubs, a teen center, etc.